mohammadlohrasbi/6g-network/README.md

   - `configtx.yaml`: Channel configuration for all 20 channels.
   - `cryptogen.yaml`: TLS and MSP certificate generation.
   - `networkConfig.yaml`: Network configuration for Fabric SDK.
-  - `core/core-org*.yaml`: Peer configurations for each organization.
+  - `core/core-org[1-8].yaml`: Peer configurations for each organization.
+  - `core/orderer.yaml`: Orderer configuration.
-  - `profiles/org*-profile.yaml`: Connection profiles for each organization.
+  - `profiles/org[1-8]-profile.yaml`: Connection profiles for each organization.
-  - `connection-org*.json`: Connection JSON files for each organization.
+  - `connection-org[1-8].json`: Connection JSON files for each organization.
   - `channel-artifacts/*.tx`: Channel configuration files for 20 channels.
 - **crypto-config/**: TLS and MSP certificates for all organizations.
 - **wallet/**: Wallet for Fabric SDK identities.